Through the Looking Glass: A Dual Perspective on Weakly-Supervised Few-Shot Segmentation: Introduction

-Inspired by the concept of homologous but heterogeneous traits in biological evolution ~\cite{jones2012genomic}, we observe that the meta-learning paradigm inherently exhibits homogeneity.
-Specifically, during data collection, it employs support-query pairs sharing same categories and similar attributes.
-This process parallels the role of homology in biological evolution, where structural or genetic similarities drive the adaptation of specific functions.
-Therefore, compared to traditional neural networks, meta-learning inherently offers greater potential to capture richer semantics of target categories.
-However, as with the aforementioned approaches, current mainstream meta-learning methods have largely overlooked this advantage.
-As shown in Figure \ref{fig1} (a), current meta-learning methods still adopt the same training paradigm as traditional neural networks for support-query homologous pairs, utilizing identical network architectures and semantic embedding spaces.
-This leads the model to overemphasize shared attributes of target categories, such as distinctive \textquoteleft head\textquoteright~features, thereby reinforcing over-homogenization.
-To bridge this gap, as illustrated in Figure \ref{fig1} (b), we treat the support and query branches as mutually mapped, complementary semantic embedding spaces. \textbf{T}hrough the \textbf{L}ooking \textbf{G}lass, \footnote{Inspired by the classic literary work \cite{carroll2007through}, where mirrored and real worlds oppose yet reflect each other, the metaphor parallels TLG’s design: heterogeneous branches sharing a homologous category.} we propose a novel homogeneous but heterogeneous network based on a dual-perspective approach, named \textbf{TLG}.
-By mapping support-query pairs through distinct heterogeneous embedding spaces, TLG captures richer semantic features, unlocking the full potential of meta-learning models.
+In biology, homologous but heterogeneous describes structures sharing a common evolutionary origin (homology) but diverging into distinct morphological or functional traits (heterogeneity) \cite{jones2012genomic}.
+Similarly, meta-learning exhibits this property.
+For example, support and query targets may be a \textquoteleft \textit{rottweiler}\textquoteright{} and a \textquoteleft \textit{corgi}\textquoteright{}, both belonging to the coarse-grained category \textquoteleft \textit{dog}\textquoteright{}, reflecting semantic homology, while differing in fine-grained attributes such as size and coat color, illustrating instance-level heterogeneity.
+As shown in Figure \ref{fig1}(a), traditional meta-learning uses a single network and shared embedding space for support and query, causing the model to overemphasize shared features, such as \textquoteleft \textit{head}\textquoteright{}, and neglect heterogeneous details, leading to under-segmentation.
+In contrast, Figure \ref{fig1}(b) shows that using distinct but semantically aligned architectures introduces heterogeneous representations while preserving homology, enabling more effective semantic complementarity \cite{tang2023context, tang11299097, li2}. \textbf{T}hrough the \textbf{L}ooking \textbf{G}lass,\footnote{Inspired by the classic literary work \cite{carroll2007through}, where mirrored and real worlds oppose yet reflect each other, the metaphor parallels TLG’s design: heterogeneous branches sharing a homologous category.} we propose a novel homologous but heterogeneous network based on a dual-perspective approach, named \textbf{TLG}.
+TLG captures richer complementary semantic features, unlocking the full potential of meta-learning models.